Saltash United F.C.: South West Peninsula League (2007–2021)

 The 2007–08 season saw the club join the newly formed South West Peninsula League finishing the inaugural season as runners-up.
 On 29 May 2013, Saltash announced Martin Burgess as team manager, succeeding Stuart Dudley who resigned at the end of the 2012–13 season.
 On 21 January 2015, Burgess stepped down as team manager with the Ashes only a point behind the league leaders citing player priorities and squad availability as the reasons for his resignation.

 The 2015–16 season saw Matthew Cusack appointed team manager alongside assistant Dane Bunney, both former Saltash players.
 Despite starting with only 8 registered players, they guided the Ashes to a sixth-place finish.
 The Ashes started the 2016–17 season strongly under Cusack with the club breaking their record for most consecutive wins at the start of a season, beating St Blazey 5–0 on 27 August 2016.
 The following season, 2017–18, Saltash lifted the Cornwall Senior Cup for the first time in 25 years, having lost on their last five Senior Cup final appearances.

 Bunney was appointed team manager following Cusack's resignation in March 2020 to join Plymouth Parkway as head coach.
-Bunney guided the club to its longest FA Cup run since the 1991–92 season and were joint top of the Peninsula League Premier West table when the season was curtailed.
+He guided the club to its longest FA Cup run since the 1991–92 season and were joint top of the Peninsula League Premier West table when the season was curtailed.
 In 2021 they were promoted to the Premier Division of the Western League based on their results in the abandoned 2019–20 and 2020–21 seasons.

+2021-present

+Dane Bunney parted company with Saltash at the end of April 2022 and the club replaced him with Danny Lewis and Shane Krac.

+In the 2022–23 season they were runners-up in Western League Premier Division, qualifying for an inter-step play-off against Bristol Manor Farm from the level above, which they lost 2–0.

 Stadium

-Saltash United play their home games at The Waterways Stadium, Callington Road, Saltash, Cornwall, PL12 6DX.
-The ground's official name was Kimberley Stadium until March 2022 when it was renamed through a sponsorship deal.
+Saltash United play their home games at Kimberley Stadium, Callington Road, Saltash, Cornwall, PL12 6DX.
 The ground is floodlit with a covered seated stand and licensed clubhouse.

-Saltash United moved to Kimberley Stadium in the 1951–52 season and new dressing rooms and covered accommodation was opened on 21 April 1969 when a full Plymouth Argyle first team beat Saltash United 7–0 in the commemorative match.
+Constructed in 1951 by Saltash Town Council, the club moved to Kimberley Stadium for the start of the 1952–53 season.
+Declaring the stadium opened, the Mayor, Miss W. M. Fearnside kicked off the first home match of the season on 27 August 1952.
+About 1000 spectators saw Saltash defeat Tavistock 5-1.

 The main grandstand was named the Tim Halford Stand on 12 July 2008.
 Halford was the club's manager when he died in September 2007 at the age of 45.